TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 sudo cp waveshare-dtoverlays/waveshare32b.dtb /boot/overlays/waveshare32b.dtbo
 ```

-After this use the Zaryob github [**Zaryob LCD-show**](https://github.com/Zaryob/LCD-show), edit his local copy of LCD35C-show and comment out the sudo reboot at the end.
-Then proceed as shown below, but before the sudo reboot, edit /boot/config.txt and replace the line dtoverlay=waveshare35c:rotate=90 with the line dtoverlay=waveshare32b:rotate=270 (i.e add the driver overlay for ili9341 from swkim01).
+After this clone the Zaryob github [**Zaryob LCD-show**](https://github.com/Zaryob/LCD-show):
+* Then edit his local copy of LCD35C-show and comment out the sudo reboot at the end.
+* Then proceed as shown below, but before doing a manual sudo reboot edit /boot/config.txt:
+* Replace the line dtoverlay=waveshare35c:rotate=90 with the line dtoverlay=waveshare32b:rotate=270 (i.e add the driver overlay for ili9341 from swkim01).
+* Also change hdmi_cvt=480 320 60 6 0 0 0 to hdmi_cvt=320 240 60 6 0 0 0.
+If the first is left in place (correct it by adding the msiing =), then after reboot the LCD should attempt to display a 480x320 and the hdmi monitor should also display the same image.
+If the 320x240 setting is used only the LCD will show an image after reboot.
 ```
 git clone https://github.com/Zaryob/LCD-show.git
 cd LCD-show/